GarrettArm/Drupal7DBviewer/README.md

 #### How to use:

  - make a folder named 'shared' in this folder.
-Put your sql dumps there.
+Copy R/TechInit/Drupal7DBViewer/DrupalDBViewerSQLDump.zip to ./shared.
+Unzip the file & `chown -R root:root ./shared/*`
- - change the localuser password and root passwordin the file named ".env".
+ - change the localuser password and root password in the file named ".env".
 These will be your mysql accounts.
 Any text is fine, but this is our protection against exposing the database to whole library.
  - did you change the localuser password and root password?
  - are you sure?
- - run the script with `docker-compose up -d`.
-On first `up`, wait while the database populates.
+ - run the script with `docker-compose up --build`.
+On first `up`, wait while the database populates, until the log shows  "drupal7db  init complete".
 On subsequent `up`'s, the database will update quickly to match the sql dumps.
  - view your database objects at http://localhost:5150  (log in with user:'root' password:{whatever you wrote in the .env file}.)  :devilhorns
  - break your databases as you please -- they are your local copy and not tied to any production server.
  - turn off the container with `docker-compose stop` if you wish.